 March is Developmental Disabilities Month.
 According to the Centers for Disease Control and Prevention (CDC), the United States has experienced an increase in children with developmental disabilities.
-Developmental disabilities would include:
+Examples of development disability include:

 - Attention-deficit/hyperactivity disorder (ADHD)